Jason Hart (basketball): Coaching career

 After his playing career ended, Hart coached AAU basketball in Los Angeles and served as head coach at Taft High School in LA.
 On May 12, 2012, Hart was hired as an assistant coach at Pepperdine, under head coach Marty Wilson.
 In 2013, he joined Andy Enfield's staff at the University of Southern California.
-In 2021, he was named the head coach of the NBA G League Ignite, a developmental team for players coming out of high school that plays against other teams in the NBA G League.
+In 2021, he was named the head coach of the NBA G League Ignite, a developmental team for players coming out of high school that played against other teams in the NBA G League.
+In March of 2024, NBA G League President Shareef Abdur-Rahim announced that the G League Ignite program would be shut down after the season citing "the changing basketball landscape, including the NCAA's Name, Image and Likeness (NIL) policy and the advent of collectives and the transfer portal" as the main factors.
+With the program ending, Hart was out of a job.
+However, on April 22, he was hired as an assistant coach under Mark Pope at the University of Kentucky.

 Personal

-Jason Hart is married to his high school sweetheart, Brandi Hart.
-They live with their two sons Jason Jr and Justin.
+Jason Hart was born in Los Angeles, California.
+He is married to his high school sweetheart, Brandi Hart.
+They have two sons - Jason Jr. and Justin.
 Hart's cousin is 2011–12 Syracuse Orange men's basketball player Brandon Triche.